Turkey 'takes villages' in northern Syria

 On Monday, the Afrin villages of Shankal, Qorne, Bali and Adah Manli were reportedly captured, along with rural areas including Kita, Kordo and Bibno, according to Turkey's state-run Anadolu news agency.

-However, the UK-based Syrian Observatory for Human Rights (SOHR) said the YPG had repelled Turkish troops from two villages that had been briefly captured in heavy fighting.
+But the Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group, said the YPG had repelled Turkish troops from two villages that had been briefly captured in heavy fighting.

 The YPG also said that it had retaliated to Turkey's ground offensive with rocket fire on Turkish border areas.
+Two people died and 12 others were wounded when a rocket hit a camp housing Syrian rebel fighters near the border in Turkey's Hatay province, local reports said.

-The Syrian government, Iran and Egypt have condemned Turkey's attacks.
+The Syrian government, its ally Iran and Egypt have all condemned Turkey's offensive.

-The UN security council has said it will hold an emergency meeting on the situation on Monday.
+A UN security council meeting due to take place later on Monday, which was called by France to discuss the humanitarian situation in Syria in general, is expected to discuss the latest developments in Afrin.

 What's the background to the offensive?

-Turkish President Recep Tayyip Erdogan has vowed to crush the YPG "very quickly", but the US is urging Turkish "restraint" in order to avoid civilian casualties.
+Mr Erdogan has vowed to crush the YPG "very quickly", but the US is urging Turkish "restraint" in order to avoid civilian casualties.

 Turkish Prime Minister Binali Yildirim said the aim was to establish a 30km (19-mile) "safe zone" deep inside Syria.

-Plans for the operation were believed to have accelerated when the US announced earlier this month that it would help an anti-IS alliance, formed of these Kurds and ethnic Arab militias, to build a new "border security force" to prevent the return of the jihadists.
+Plans for the operation were believed to have accelerated when US officials said earlier this month that it would help the Syrian Democratic Forces (SDF) alliance, which is dominated by the YPG, build a new "border security force" to prevent the return of IS.

-The YPG and the alliance, called the Syrian Democratic Forces, deny any terrorist links - a claim backed by the US government.

 Some 25,000 pro-Turkey fighters have joined the offensive, rebel commander Maj Yasser Abdul Rahim told Reuters.
 It is not clear how many Turkish soldiers are on the ground.